-This field sets your preference for the currency in which your profit, loss, and fees are determined if the order is filled.
+This field sets your preference for the currency in which your profit, loss, and non-margin fees are determined if the order is filled.
 But it won't necessarily give you your choice (for example, if you set it to a currency in which you have zero balance).
 Note that:

 In the example below you are creating a position to go long XBT at limit price of $7,826.70.
-The order won’t be able to execute until the “start” time which is the 14th of April 2018 at 13:00.
-If the order is not executed by the 30th of April at 13:00 it will automatically cancel based on the “expire” time.
+The order won’t be able to execute until the “start” time which is the 12th of June 2020 at 13:00.
+If the order is not executed by the 30th of June 2020 at 13:00 it will automatically cancel based on the “expire” time.